RichardLitt/wired-in/README.md

 Installation
 ----
+For Mac (my OS) or Linux.

 Obviously, this is just a python script with various .csv databases.
-I run everything from the Terminal and using vi and mvim.
+I run everything from the Terminal and use mvim to manually edit the .csv's, as I don't have an easy write function made up.
 If you're not cool with this, I don't have a solution for you at the moment.
 I use [Quicksilver](http://www.blacktree.com/) to access the Terminal quickly.

 Download the script, and put it somewhere you're happy with it.

-Set up an symbolic link - I use `wyr`(and also `mask`)  as an alias:
+Set up a symbolic link - I use `wyr', and also `mask`, as aliases:

     ln -s /Users/xyz/long/absolute/path/to/script.py /usr/bin/wyr